venu211/rabbitmq_slack_integration/README.md

 How to Publish:<br/>
-Step 1: Make sure the channel is created on slack to where you want to send the message<br/> The slack Webhook is on my credentials so make sure you add me(Venumadhav Dondapati)to the channel if it is private Step 2: Set headers info in your publishing code<br/>
+Step 1: Make sure the channel is created on slack to where you want to send the message<br/> The slack Webhook is on my credentials so make sure you add me(Venumadhav Dondapati)to the channel if it is private Step 2: Set headers info in your publisher code<br/>
 Step 3: Publish your message to Queue<br/>

 Queue name: slack_RMQ<br/>